An evidence-based security management and duty of care audit from Open Briefing will:

 - Workshops with risk owners and risk managers

-Using a RAG traffic light system (see below), we will record in the system reference map whether you are meeting each standard.
-We will do this for both paper and practice, i.e. we will assess what is written down in policies and handbooks and assess what staff are actually doing.
+Using a RAG traffic light system (see audit dashboard below), we will record whether you are meeting each indicator and each standard.
+We will do this for both intent and implementation, i.e. we will assess what is written down in policies and handbooks and assess what staff are actually doing.

 Stage 3: Report